captainalan/pelican-test/content/corona-virus-025.md

-title: Corona Virus Diary, Part 24
+title: Corona Virus Diary, Part 25
 date: 2020-05-30
 category: News

 There is escalating civil unrest across many cities in America today.
-Cities&mdash;as has been mentioned on this blog&mdash;are sites where the intoxication of words and the influence of mass media are strongest.
+Cities&mdash;as have been mentioned on this blog&mdash;are sites where the intoxication of words and the influence of mass media are strongest.
 Cities are where people are free to live in abstractions, not answering to the challenges (and truth) of the natural world.
-Cities are often where people go to get money, but oftentimes that money comes at the price of losing touch with reality.
+Cities are often where people go to get money&mdash;but oftentimes that money comes at the price of losing touch with reality.

 Greeks and Romans
 -----------------